ianheggie-oaf/scraper_utils/docs/parallel_requests.md

 ## Implementation Details

-The integration between `Dcheduler` and `ThreadPool` follows these principles:
+The integration between `Scheduler` and `ThreadPool` follows these principles:

-1. `Dcheduler` maintains ownership of all fiber scheduling
+1. `Scheduler` maintains ownership of all fiber scheduling
 2. `ThreadPool` only knows about commands and responses
 3. Communication happens via value objects with validation
 4. State is managed in dedicated `FiberState` objects
 5. Each component has a single responsibility

 This design provides a clean separation of concerns while enabling parallel operations within the existing fiber scheduling framework.